noobCoding/Benchmarking-integration-of-differential-expression/README.md

 - ... (dependencies)

-* Requirement libraries used for testing Python code are listed in the 'requirements.txt' including:
+* All requirement libraries used for testing Python code are listed in the 'requirements.txt' including:

 - anndata==0.8.0
 - helpers==0.2.0